sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Food
 * There are so many places to eat in NYC, try new stuff!
-* Halcart at 53rd and 6th is to die for.
+* Halcart (The Halal Guys) at 53rd and 6th is to die for.
   Make sure you go to the [right one](http://www.yelp.com/biz/53rd-and-6th-halal-cart-new-york).
   Get the hot sauce.
 There will be a line, it's worth it.
 * Pizza - In NY it's a different kind of food.
 It's also highly contentious